 trees, vapours thickening and thinning.
 Too

-From these sections one should be able to infer that some aspect of this piece is going to be about death.
-It is likely the force which takes light, and from which no one goes to late or early.
+From these sections, one should be able to infer that some aspect of this piece is going to be about death.
+It is likely the force that takes light, and from which no one goes to late or early.
 One goes to “death” exactly when they are meant to.
 It is embodied by the sea in the first lines.

 credibly by half celestial, the dammed